MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 [WINDBG_PICTURE_HERE]

-Apparently, The reason why it was crashing was because I was running all my initialization code and setting up guest page tables from within kdmapper's process context.
+The reason why it was crashing was because I was running all my initialization code from within kdmapper's process context, thus KDMapper's cr3 would be saved in guest VMCB.
 After guest mode is launched, the KDmapper process exits from inside guest mode, but the host page tables are still using the old CR3 of kdmapper!
 I fixed this by launching my hypervisor from a system thread, in the context of system process, which never exits.

 ### Checking for AMD-V support